mggg/mggg.github.io/_people/becker.md

 ---
 title: Becker
 name: Amy Becker
-group: local
+group: collaborators
 photo: "/uploads/becker.jpg"
 description:
-  "**Amy Becker** is a data scientist with MGGG whose interests include algorithm design, combinatorial optimization, and computing for social change.
+  "**Amy Becker** worked as a data scientist with MGGG from 2019-21, whose interests include algorithm design, combinatorial optimization, and computing for social change.
 Before joining the group, Amy earned a PhD in Computer Science from Brown University, specializing in graph algorithms.\n"
 ---